sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 ![An illustration of a simple loom: a rectangular frame with multiple strands of warp yarn crossing it in parallel.](./1_tapestry.png)

 To weave, you can use a needle to manually go over and under the warps, or simply manipulate the weft with your fingers.
-Many **tapestry looms** (see photos) /[add photos/] simply use these components.
+Many **tapestry looms** (see photos) \[add photos\] simply use these components.

 We can make weaving on our loom faster by adding a way to lift multiple warps at a time, e.g. by tying loops around each set of yarns that would lift in one row of the pattern, then tying these loops to a single rod, we can lift all of the yarns that the weft should go under in that row.
 A **shed** is the gap that forms between the raised warps and lower warps.
 These loops that raise and lower warp yarns are **heddles**, which can be made of wire, string, or cut out of wood.
 A set of heddles that lift together form a **frame** or **shaft**, as they are all attached to a common part.